Caribbean Gardens: History

 In 1945, the Spooner family acquired around 300 acre of land in Scoresby.
-In 1958, whilst overseas, Arch Spooner discovered fibreglass and realised the potential of the material for the boatbuilding industry, and established the Caribbean Boat Factory.
+In 1958, whilst overseas, Arch Spooner became interested in fibreglass and realised the potential of the material for the boatbuilding industry, and established the Caribbean Boat Factory.
 It soon became necessary to have a waterbody large enough for testing the boats and, in the early 1960s, Lake Caribbean was constructed.

-It was subsequently opened to the public and further developed by one of his sons, Rod Spooner, as Caribbean Gardens.
-The much-loved Caribbean Gardens and Market opened in 1976 and, in the 1980s, the next generation of the Spooner family began developing a technology and office park that blended into the surrounding environment.
+It was subsequently opened to the public and further developed by one of his sons, Rod Spooner, as Caribbean Gardens in 1965.
+Caribbean Garden's waterski shows attracted many crowds to the gardens.
+The much-loved Caribbean Market opened in 1976 and, in the 1980s, the next generation of the Spooner family began developing part of the remaining land into a technology and office park that blended into the surrounding environment.